shaanchanchani/461-Project-Phase-2/docs/rate_package_endpoint.md

 Description:
 ------------
 This endpoint retrieves the rating metrics for a package in the registry based on the specified package ID.
+The rating system evaluates various aspects of the package's quality, maintenance, and usability.

 Authentication:
 --------------